Knee (tibiofemoral) dislocation and reduction

 This topic will review the mechanisms and management of acute tibiofemoral dislocations.
 Patellar dislocations and procedural sedation for the performance of joint reduction is discussed separately.
 (See "Recognition and initial management of lateral patellar dislocations" and "Procedural sedation in adults outside the operating room" and "Procedural sedation in children outside of the operating room".)

 The anatomy of the knee is discussed separately; elements of special relevance to tibiofemoral dislocation are reviewed here.
-(See "General evaluation of the adult with knee pain", section on 'Basic knee anatomy and biomechanics'.)
+(See "Physical examination of the knee", section on 'Anatomy'.)

 The four major ligaments responsible for maintaining the stability of the knee are the anterior cruciate, posterior cruciate, medial collateral, and lateral collateral ligaments (picture 1 and figure 1 and picture 2).
 Tibiofemoral dislocations cause injuries to multiple ligaments.
 Usually both cruciate ligaments and one or both of the collateral ligaments are injured.